Welcome Back, Alice: Plot

-Welcome Back, Alice is about three friends, Yohei, Kei, and Yui, who are reunited in high school after Kei moves back to their town.
-What could have been a straightforward love triangle is complicated when Kei shows up looking and dressing like a girl.
+Welcome Back, Alice is about a group of three friends, Yohei, Kei, and Yui, who are reunited in high school after Kei moves back to their town.
+What could have been a straightforward love triangle becomes complicated and dramatic when Kei shows up looking and deliberately dressing like a woman, with female school attire as well as long grown luscious hair.
+This predicament brings conflict and disagreements between the three as Yui has always had romantic feelings towards Kei, as Yohei is with Yui.